-Lowe’s Companies, Inc. [LOW] – A worthy Stock for long-term investors
+Lowe’s Companies, Inc. [LOW] – A worthy stock for long-term investors

 Lowe’s Companies, Inc. [NYSE:LOW]: Analyst Rating and Earnings

-Keep your eyes peeled for the next scheduled financial results to be made public for this company, which are scheduled to be released on Wed 26 Feb (In 66 Days).
+Keep your eyes on this company’s next financial results, which are scheduled to be made public on Wed 26 Feb (In 62 Days).

 Fundamental Analysis of Lowe’s Companies, Inc. [LOW]